-However, recent research found that while up to 90 percent of women can experience retrograde menstruation, the majority don’t go on to develop endometriosis.
+However, recent research found that while up to of women can experience retrograde menstruation, the majority don’t go on to develop endometriosis.
 Instead, researchers believe the immune system has an important role in this process.

 Other possible contributors to developing this condition likely include: